-Not since huffing spray paint and aerosols has a more seemingly innocuous product been used to get a high than the elusive bath salts that is creating a scare across the country and especially with parents.
+Not since huffing spray paint and aerosols has a more seemingly innocuous product been used to get a high than that is creating a scare across the country and especially with parents.

 Now you can’t even buy a can a spray paint at the Home Depot without flashing your driver's license.
 I imagine that bath salts will also follow in this vein if they don’t just get banned altogether in Pennsylvania and across the country.